hashicorp/terraform-provider-azurerm/website/docs/r/network_interface.html.markdown

 * `public_ip_address_id` - (Optional) Reference to a Public IP Address to associate with this NIC

-* `application_gateway_backend_address_pools_ids` - (Optional) List of Application Gateway Backend Address Pool IDs references to which this NIC belongs
+* `application_gateway_backend_address_pools_ids` - (Optional / **Deprecated**) List of Application Gateway Backend Address Pool IDs references to which this NIC belongs

+-> **NOTE:** At this time Network Interface <-> Application Gateway Backend Address Pool associations need to be configured both using this field (which is now Deprecated) and/or using the `azurerm_network_interface_application_gateway_backend_address_pool_association` resource.
+This field is deprecated and will be removed in favour of that resource in the next major version (2.0) of the AzureRM Provider.

 * `load_balancer_backend_address_pools_ids` - (Optional / **Deprecated**) List of Load Balancer Backend Address Pool IDs references to which this NIC belongs

--> **NOTE:** At this time Network Interface <-> Load Balancer Backend Address Pool associations need to be configured both using this field (which is now Deprecated) and/or using the `azurerm_subnet_route_table_association` resource.
+-> **NOTE:** At this time Network Interface <-> Load Balancer Backend Address Pool associations need to be configured both using this field (which is now Deprecated) and/or using the `azurerm_network_interface_backend_address_pool_association` resource.
 This field is deprecated and will be removed in favour of that resource in the next major version (2.0) of the AzureRM Provider.

 * `load_balancer_inbound_nat_rules_ids` - (Optional / **Deprecated**) List of Load Balancer Inbound Nat Rules IDs involving this NIC

--> **NOTE:** At this time Network Interface <-> Load Balancer Inbound NAT Rule associations need to be configured both using this field (which is now Deprecated) and/or using the `azurerm_subnet_route_table_association` resource.
+-> **NOTE:** At this time Network Interface <-> Load Balancer Inbound NAT Rule associations need to be configured both using this field (which is now Deprecated) and/or using the `azurerm_network_interface_nat_rule_association` resource.
 This field is deprecated and will be removed in favour of that resource in the next major version (2.0) of the AzureRM Provider.

 * `application_security_group_ids` - (Optional) List of Application Security Group IDs which should be attached to this NIC